Atreyagaurav/locus-code-usace/README.md

 Plot of the clusters made from the events data for the AMS list or PDS list.
 The images show clusters with individual scale on bottom, and global scale on top for comparision.

 ## Run Times
-This is the runtime on Trinity (HUCode: 1203) on my laptop (CPU: AMD Ryzen 7 6800U with Radeon Graphics (16) @ 2.700GHz).
+This is the runtime on Trinity (HUCode: 1203) on my laptop
+- CPU: AMD Ryzen 7 6800U with Radeon Graphics (16) @ 2.700GHz,
+- Storage: PCIe Gen 4 NVMe SSD Up to Seq Read: 4000MB/s, Write: 2000MB/s,
+- RAM:  32 GB Dual Channel LPDDR5 up to 5500 MHz

 On the first run, where it has to calculate everything: